apache/trafficserver/doc/developer-guide/api/functions/TSHttpTxnReenable.en.rst

 .. important::

-   You must always reenable the HTTP transaction after the processing of each transaction event.
-However, never reenable twice.
+   You must always re-enable the HTTP transaction after the processing of each transaction event.
+However, never re-enable twice.
 Reenabling twice is a serious error.